Volunteer With Us

 Donate Time

 If you are an attorney and would like to accept a pro bono case, please click here or contact PSB@dadelegalaid.org.
-Put Something Back, a department of Dade Legal Aid, offers a variety of cases and innovative projects offering a wide array of pro bono opportunities.
-Please join the ranks of thousands of Miami attorneys and accept a case from one of Dade Legal Aid's award winning projects: Family Law & GAL Project, Child Advocacy Project, Foster Youth Project, Probate & Guardianship Project, Consumer Project, Housing Project, Patent Project, Venture Law Project, Volunteer Lawyers for the Arts, Mentorship & Emeritus Attorney Project, and more.
+Put Something Back offers a variety of cases and innovative projects involving a wide array of pro bono opportunities.
+Please join the ranks of thousands of Miami attorneys and accept a case from one of Dade Legal Aid's award winning projects: Family Law & GAL Project, Child Advocacy Project, Foster Youth Project, Probate & Guardianship Project, Domestic Violence Project, Consumer Project, Housing Project, Patent Project, Venture Law Project, Volunteer Lawyers for the Arts, Self Help Clinics and more.
+For a list of pending cases click HERE

 The Florida Bar Annual Statement includes a pro bono reporting requirement to report your contributions toward the Supreme Court aspirational goals of either 20 hours of pro bono service or donating $350 to Legal Aid each year.
 While providing pro bono is optional, completing the pro bono reporting form is mandatory.
 If you are presently working on a case, you may simply report your hours in order to receive pro bono credit.
-If you cannot accept a case and/or would like to make a donation of $350 or more in lieu of accepting a case, please donate online or mail your "Buy-In" check to Dade Legal Aid.
-After you accept a case, you may receive a mentor, training and materials upon request.
-If you are a student, post-grad, retired, government attorney, part time, paralegal or paraprofessional, please consider donating your time with administrative tasks, client intake, translating and our Legal Helpline.
+If you are handling a case on your own, or through another organization, you can simply let us know to be counted.
+If you cannot accept a case or would like to make a "buy-in" donation of $350 or more in lieu of accepting a case, please donate online or mail your "buy-in" donation to Dade Legal Aid.

 "Buy-In" Contributions